erwanM974/hibou_nfa_generation/README.md

 ## Running the experiments

-With the HIBOU tool executable in the repository you can use the following command:
+With the HIBOU tool executable in the repository you can use the following command :

 ```
 ./hibou_label.exe nfa_experiment models/secret_code.hsf models/secret_code.hif -n 100 -k 5
 ```

-Or more generally
+Or more generally :

 ```
 ./hibou_label.exe nfa_experiment models/x.hsf models/x.hif -n y -k z